alphagov/govuk-design-system/src/components/footer/index.md

 Use ‘Privacy’, ‘Accessibility’, ‘Cookies’ and ‘Terms and conditions’ for the link text.

-{% call wcagNote({id: "wcag-consistent-links"}) %}

-<p>If you include links to ‘help’ pages within the GOV.UK footer component, make sure to place those links consistently within the footer content.
-Also make sure that ‘help’ links always function in a similar way across each page.
-This is to comply with <a href="https://www.w3.org/WAI/WCAG22/Understanding/consistent-help.html">WCAG 2.2 success criterion 3.2.6 Consistent help</a>.</p>
-{% endcall %}

 ## Adding secondary navigation

 Only add secondary GOV.UK navigation if you’re creating a GOV.UK service, and you want users to be able to navigate away from the service to somewhere else on the GOV.UK website.
 For example, you probably don’t want to encourage a user to navigate away from a linear, form-type service.